 6 God is just: He will pay back trouble to those who trouble you 7 and give relief to you who are troubled, and to us as well.
 This will happen when the Lord Jesus is revealed from heaven in blazing fire with his powerful angels.
 [This speaks about the second coming of Christ, but before that, the coming of Christ for his church (Bride).
-Paul outlines this to show them that this time of current suffering is not in fact the last days, for Jesus has not yet collected His Bride.]
-8 He will punish those who do not know God and do not obey the gospel of our Lord Jesus.
-9 They will be punished with everlasting destruction and shut out from the presence of the Lord.
+Paul outlines this to show them that this time of current suffering is not in fact the last days, for Jesus has not yet collected His Bride.
+18 He will punish those who do not know God and do not obey the gospel of our Lord Jesus.
+9 They will be punished with everlasting destruction and shut out from the presence of the Lord [this outline and describes what Hell is: the absence of the presence of the Lord.
 Even today in our sinful world, mankind still has access to God's grace, love, and hope; which is His presence.
 True Hell will have no presence at all, ever.] and from the glory of his might 10 on the day he comes to be glorified in his holy people and to be marveled at among all those who have believed.
 This includes you, because you believed our testimony to you.